Category: G

 πŸ‘₯ Population & Demographics

-As of the 2010 census, Groveton had a population of about 1,118 people.
-The town’s population is predominantly White, with a small percentage of other races.
-The median age in Groveton is around 44 years, slightly higher than the national average.
+As per the 2010 census, the population of Greenbush was approximately 1,491.
+The town is predominantly White, with a small percentage of the population being of Native American, Asian, and other races.
+The median age in the town is around 38 years.

 πŸ›οΈ History